 Overseers who increase the rations for convict laborers performing easy tasks will be judged according to the rules for infringing on the ordinances.

 When convict laborers break pottery vessels or iron or wooden tools or break the rims of cart wheels, they should be beaten ten strokes for each cash of value, up to twenty cash, and the object is to be written off.
 An official who does not immediately beat them is to be charged at half the value.

 Ying Zheng — the future Qin Shi Huang — became the latest king of Qin in 247 BC at the age of just twelve.
-He was tremendously taken with a Legalist philosopher from the state of Han named Han Fei, whose writings seem to delight in turning Confucianism’s idealistic doctrine of Filial Piety on its head.
+He was tremendously taken with a Legalist philosopher named Han Fei, whose writings seem to delight in turning Confucianism’s idealistic doctrine of Filial Piety on its head.

 The enlightened ruler, in ruling his country, increases the guards and makes the penalties heavier; he depends on laws and prohibitions to control the people, not on their sense of decency.
 A mother loves her son twice as much as a father does, but a father’s orders are ten times more effective than a mother’s.
 The relationship between officials and the people is not based on love and their orders are ten thousand times more effective than parents’.
 Parents pile up love, but their orders fail; officials are strict and the people obey.
 Such is the basis for choosing between severity and love.